Psychological and Behavioural Sciences

 An interviewer might want to ask you questions about the work you have sent in.
 It is therefore worth reading over a copy before the interview to refresh your memory.

 You do not have to send this work before applying.
 We will write to you after you have applied and let you know exactly what you need to send and when.

 Please complete an Essay Cover Sheet for each submitted essay.

-Applicants called for interview in Cambridge will receive two interviews exploring their interests, knowledge and aptitude for study, amongst other things.
-One will be a subject interview with the Director of Studies and another subject specialist; the other is likely to be with two College Fellows in other subjects.
+Applicants called for interview will normally receive two interviews exploring their interests, knowledge and aptitude for study, amongst other things.
+Each interview will usually last about 20-25 minutes.
+Interviews are normally with subject specialists, including the Director of Studies, and sometimes with more general interviewers, such as College Fellows in other subjects.
 Candidates may be given passages to read and think about before the start of one or both of their interviews.
-Each interview will last about 20 minutes.

 Recommended reading for PBS